Present in UK

-The Oak Tree Owners' OPM Manual includes guidance on the zones.
+The OPM Manual for oak tree owners includes guidance on the zones.

-The Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Control and Protected Zones.
-It is aimed at preventing the pest from spreading, and at reducing its impacts.
+A Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Control and Protected Zones.
+It is aimed at preventing the pest from spreading, and reducing its impacts.
 The programme includes:

 - surveying oaks in spring and summer for signs of caterpillars, nests and other evidence, such as silk trails;

 - carefully controlled treatment of affected trees with an approved insecticide or bio-pesticide in spring to kill the caterpillars soon after they emerge.
 This tends to take place about mid-April, with some flexibility each side.
 This is the most reliable and effective method of control, and is where the Forestry Commission’s government-funded efforts have been concentrated; and

 - pheromone trapping of adult male moths in late summer, which can help us to detect changes in the distribution of the pest, such as spread into new areas.

 Manual removal of nests in all three zones is at the discretion of the owners of affected oak trees.
 It is most effectively done by suitably trained and equipped operators, wearing the appropriate personal protective clothing.
 These operators will remove the nests using vacuum equipment or by hand, and will bag the nests safely for disposal and incineration.

 Nest removal is best carried out after the caterpillars have pupated, when all the pupae are inside the nests.
 This reduces the number of adult moths which will emerge to lay eggs.
 It also reduces the local health hazard.
 Once the adult moths have emerged, nest removal no longer provides a means of control, but it can still be useful in reducing the health risk from falling nests and the caterpillars’ hairs.